 Cleansing and detox diets introduction

 If you're looking for a way to lose weight quickly and feel better (and who isn't?), you might be tempted to try a fad "detox" diet or a "cleanse" method."
-You know the diets that start with a fast, followed by a period of consuming only raw vegetables, fruit, juices and water.
+These diets start with a fast, followed by a period of consuming only raw vegetables, fruit, juices and water.

 There is no scientific evidence that "detox" (short for detoxification) or "cleanse" diets result in rapid weight loss or have any health benefits, says Heather Mangieri, RDN, LDN, a spokeswoman for the Academy of Nutrition and Dietetics and founder of Nutrition CheckUp in Pittsburgh.